- This event has passed.

 Georgians of all ages from all over the state will join efforts to document our pollinators.
 Won’t you join us?

 Come out to the swamp to help us count our lovely, buzzy pollinators.
+Meet at the front picnic pavilion, next to the silos.
 During the event, you will focus on one pollinator plant at the park.
 For fifteen minutes you will count and identify any insects that land on that plant.
 You will not count insects that are just buzzing around, only those that land on the plant your studying.
 After counting, we will upload your counts to a form on the project website.
 These counts will be compiled to help get a picture of the pollinator populations in Georgia.

 You do NOT have to be an entomologist to do these counts; we are not looking for species level identification.
-You will place the insects into categories:
+You will place the insects into categories that we will help you distinguish:

 - Bumble Bees